zhimao/PraticalMachineLearningProject/README.md

 ## Synopsis
-This is for Pratical Machine Learing class week 4 project.
+This is for Practical Machine Learing class week 4 project.

 ### Assignment: Prediction Assignment